PremArora33/KineticShare/README.md

-# AlgoU File Sharing Application
+# Kinetic File Sharing Application

 A modern MERN stack application for secure file upload and sharing.
 Users can upload files and get shareable download links with download tracking.